 Posts tagged with:

-A summary of broadband data from the quarterly Akamai ‘State of the Internet’ publication that tracks Internet speeds.
+A summary of broadband data from the Second Quarter, 2013 ‘Akamai State of the Internet’ report as it relates to Africa.

 A recent ITU report examines global ICT development, the cost of broadband, and how youth are driving internet usage.
 We’ve broken out how trends apply to African countries.